Charcuterie Skewers with Salami Roses

 Meat - My favorite thing about these skewers are the mini salami roses.
 They create so much visual appeal and are a fun way to display the meat on the skewer.

 Olives - Plain or marinated black or green olives.
-Be sure they are pit-less.
+Be sure they are pit-less, but use a stuffed olive for added flavor.
 Look for ones that are larger so they are similar in size to the other items.
-I like using marinated Greek olives as they provide nice flavor.

 Pickles - Depending on their size, cut baby dills into ½ or ⅓.
 Again, you are aiming for all the items to be a similar size on the skewer.

-Bread & butter or spicy pickles are a fun way to switch things up.
+Bread & butter, spicy pickles or other pickled veggies are a fun way to switch things up.

 Since the salami roses will not stay together if not skewered, we are going to start the skewers then build the roses.

-Step 3 - Make salami roses - Place 2 slices of salami on counter overlapping each other about an inch.
-Fold the pieces in half the long way.
-Starting on one end, tightly roll the pieces into a rose.
+Step 3 - Make salami roses - Fold a piece of salami in half.
+Starting on one end, tightly roll the salami into a rose.

 Thread each salami rose onto a skewer after making it (next to olive).